brianfranco141/Hedging-Iterative-Intergals/README.md

 # Hedging-Iterative-Intergals
-This code extends the Wiener-Ito chaos decomposition of class diffusion processes, whose drift and diffusion coefficient are of linear growth.
-By omitting orthogonality in the chaos expansion, show that every p-integrable functional, for p 2 [1;1), can be represented as a sum of iterated integrals of the underlying process.
-Using a truncated sum of expansion based neural networks of integrands, the parameters are fed in a machine learning setting, this provides proof of concept that every financial derivative can be approximated arbitrarily in the Lp-sense.
-Moreover, the hedging strategy of approximating financial derivative can be computed in closed form.
+This code enhances the Wiener-Ito chaos decomposition for diffusion processes that have a linear growth drift and diffusion coefficient.
+By relaxing the orthogonality constraint in the chaos expansion, we demonstrate that it's possible to represent any p-integrable functional with p between 1 and 1 as a sum of iterated integrals of the underlying process.

+We utilize a truncated sum of expansion-based neural networks for the integrands and feed the resulting parameters into a machine learning framework.
+This approach provides proof of concept that financial derivatives can be approximated to an arbitrary degree of accuracy in the Lp sense.
+Additionally, we can compute the hedging strategy for approximating financial derivatives in a closed-form analytical manner.

 European Option with Brownian Motion